Alicia-OC/RatesCalc/README.md

 All the commits in this repo have been manually copied from the original repo because there was sensitive data that couldn't be shared and that I missed in a few commits.
 The date included in each commit description is the original date when the commits where done.
-Yes, it looks ugly, I know.
-But my GitHub expertise doesn't allow me to re-write the commit history and delete the sensitive data without messing it up, so here we are.
+I know it looks ugly, but my GitHub expertise doesn't allow me to re-write the commit history and delete the sensitive data without messing it up, I'm sure I'll be able to do it with time :)

 I'm a Localization project manager and I have created this small app to make my work easier and more automatized.

 For this app to work, you need to upload a CSV with this structure:
-A - Source (English only)
+A - Source Language > it will only work with English
-B - Target
+B - Target Language
-C - Vendor name
+C - Vendor name or ID
 D - TR rate
 E - PR rate
 F - TEP rate